 - 1. May carry a maximum of 14 hours for the semester - 2.
-May not audit other courses - 3.
-Must confer with his or her faculty advisor at least every other week - 4.
-Will follow a no-cut policy in all courses - 5.
+Must confer with his or her faculty advisor at least every other week - 3.
+Must contact the director of the Academic Support Center within the first two weeks of the semester and follow ASC recommendations - 4.
+Attend all required class sessions; in cases of illness or emergency, documentation should be provided for the student's professor and advisor. - 5.
 May not be eligible for participation in extracurricular activities

 - 6. May have his or her scholarship awards reevaluated according to the policies of the college. - 7.
 May have his or her institutional financial assistance package reevaluated according to the policies of the college. - 8.
 If applicable, may not be eligible to continue student employment.
-This employment will be evaluated on a case-by-case basis.
+This employment will be evaluated on a case-by-case basis. - 9.
+May not audit other courses